18 Epic Things to Do in Gjirokaster: My Personal Favourites

 I don’t think I’ve had a local dish this many times in any part of Albania so that says a lot.
 Pasha Qofte might be like the golden ticket of Gjirokastra.

-Pasha Qofte is essentially meatballs within a milky sauce soup.
-Probably not the best description, and that’s why I am not a food blogger.
+Pasha Qofte soup is essentially meatballs within a milky sauce.
+Probably not the best description, and that’s why I am not a Gjirokaster food blogger.

 Nevertheless, despite my bad description, you HAVE to try this local dish because it’s one of the tastiest dishes I have had in Albania.